zuozhenggh/learning-library/developer-library/converged-db-with-oas/predictive-analytics/predictive-analytics.md

 ## Step 3: Check ML Model Quality

-In this step , we will check the parameters which determines the credibility of a model.
+In this step, we will check the parameters which determines the credibility of a model.

 1. Go to “Home”, select “Machine Learning”
 ![](./images/paoas3.1.png " ")